 The sheer amount of volume and complexity demands a greater amount of automation, computerized control, and speed that older systems simply cannot handle.

 Traditional manual fulfillment modes were too tedious, error-filled, and time-consuming.
-But computerized systems can handle international order fulfillment 24/7 while providing suppliers and customers with real-time updates and progress information.
+However computerized systems can handle international order fulfillment 24/7 while providing suppliers and customers with real-time updates and progress information.

-There are two main benefits that come from modern warehousing and fulfillment:
+Two main benefits come from modern warehousing and fulfillment:

 Related article: Fulfilling Online Orders And Meeting Consumer Demand In 3PL Services